CAS in Forensic Imaging and Virtopsy® UZH

 Content of course parts

-There is a Basic Course (2 days) and, immediately following, the Advanced Course (3 days) and a Practical Course (3,5 days, optionally up to 5 days).
-A 1-day Visualization Pre-Course has been defined to teach 3D viewing software to people that request this.
+There is a Basic Course (2 days) and, immediately following, the Advanced Course (3 days) and a Practical Course (5 days).

 Basic Course (module I)